titon/toolkit/docs/en/development/js/base.md

             <td>
                 Trigger an event with optional arguments to pass.
                 Will execute all hooks for the defined type and any DOM events that are attached to related elements.
+                Will also log to console if debugging is enabled.
             </td>
         </tr>
         <tr>